Quantum unique ergodicity for magnetic Laplacians on T^2: Magnetic Laplacian on the torus

 \begin{remark} Note that the choice of $A^{\operatorname{per}}$ is not unique and it can be modified by a gradient vector field $\nabla\phi$, with $\phi\in\mathscr{C}^\infty(\T^2,\R)$ (the so-called gauge choice).
-Yet, as usual when studying magnetic Laplacians, it would result into unitarly equivalent operators and our main results are the same for each choice of periodic gauge.
-Recall indeed that eigenfunctions are modified by multiplication by $e^{i\phi}$ -- which does not affect the spaces we will define -- while eigenvalues remain the same. \end{remark}
+Yet, as usual when studying magnetic Laplacians, it would result into unitarily equivalent operators.
+More precisely, if we change $A^{\rm{per}}$ to $A^{\rm{per}}+\nabla\phi$, the resulting magnetic Laplacian will be of the form $e^{i\phi}\mathscr{L}e^{-i\phi}$ (see the precise expression for $\mathscr{L}$ below).
+Hence, eigenfunctions are modified by multiplication by $e^{i\phi}$ which does not affect the set of semiclassical measures thanks to the composition rule for pseudodifferential operators. \end{remark}

 We define the magnetic translations associated to $\widehat{B}_0$ by

 where $m \wedge x = m_1 x_2 - m_2 x_1$.
 The class of smooth functions invariant under these translations is denoted by